Geography of Croatia

-The geography of Croatia is defined by its location—it is described as a part of Central Europe and Southeast Europe, a part of the Balkans and Southern Europe.
+The geography of Croatia is defined by its location at the crossroads of Central Europe and Southeast Europe, and the wider region of Southern Europe.
 Croatia's territory covers 56594 km2, making it the 127th largest country in the world.
-Bordered by Bosnia and Herzegovina and Serbia in the east, Slovenia in the west, Hungary in the north and Montenegro and the Adriatic Sea in the south, it lies mostly between latitudes 42° and 47° N and longitudes 13° and 20° E. Croatia's territorial waters encompass 18981 km2 in a 12 nmi wide zone, and its internal waters located within the baseline cover an additional 12498 km2.
+Bordered by Slovenia in the northwest, Hungary in the northeast, Bosnia and Herzegovina and Serbia in the east, Montenegro in the southeast and the Adriatic Sea in the south, it lies mostly between latitudes 42° and 47° N and longitudes 13° and 20° E. Croatia's territorial waters encompass 18981 km2 in a 12 nmi wide zone, and its internal waters located within the baseline cover an additional 12498 km2.

-The Pannonian Basin and the Dinaric Alps, along with the Adriatic Basin, represent major geomorphological parts of Croatia.
+The Pannonian Plain and the Dinaric Alps, along with the Adriatic Basin, represent major geomorphological parts of Croatia.
 Lowlands make up the bulk of Croatia, with elevations of less than 200 m above sea level recorded in 53.42% of the country.
 Most of the lowlands are found in the northern regions, especially in Slavonia, itself a part of the Pannonian Basin plain.
 The plains are interspersed with horst and graben structures, believed to have broken the Pliocene Pannonian Sea's surface as islands.
 The greatest concentration of ground at relatively high elevations is found in the Lika and Gorski Kotar areas in the Dinaric Alps, but high areas are found in all regions of Croatia to some extent.
 The Dinaric Alps contain the highest mountain in Croatia—1831 m Dinara—as well as all other mountains in Croatia higher than 1500 m.
 Croatia's Adriatic Sea mainland coast is 1777.3 km long, while its 1,246 islands and islets encompass a further 4058 km of coastline—the most indented coastline in the Mediterranean.
 Karst topography makes up about half of Croatia and is especially prominent in the Dinaric Alps, as well as throughout the coastal areas and the islands.